FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB28]: This makes assumptions on the software architecture.
+    MB28: This makes assumptions on the software architecture.
 We need to make sure this is generic enough.
     For example, what is a server?
 Etc.
     Does it applies to container, microservice, SF a la RFC7665, VNF a la ETSI, etc.?

-    [VP]: Ask Maciek.
+    VP: Ask Maciek.

-    [MK]: Rewritten it a bit to make it more generic.
+    MK: Rewritten it a bit to make it more generic.
 See if this helps.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-Given that a SUT is a shared multi-tenant environment, {::comment}
+Given that a SUT is a shared multi-tenant environment,

+{::comment}

-    [MB29]: Such as?
+    MB29: Such as?

-    [VP]: We should reformulate.
+    VP: We should reformulate.
 Other components may differ (give few examples) but interference is general.

-    [MK]: Removed surplus text, as it is now explained in preceding paragraph.
+    MK: Removed surplus text, as it is now explained in preceding paragraph.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 the DUT might inadvertently
 experience interference from the operating system or other software operating on the same server.